netrome/CastlePytorch/script.md

 # Subject/agenda
 The purpose of this session is to get familiar with Pytorch

-# Objectives
+# Objective

-- Understand the fundamentals of PyTorch
+- Learn PyTorch

-- Know what utilities there are and when to use them
-- Understand when abstractions are bad for you
+Before we begin, perhaps I should introduce myself.
+I am Mårten Nilsson.

 # Build ethos
-I currently work with deep learning systems at Tobii.
+I currently work with deep learning systems at Tobii, a computer vision company doing eye tracking in VR/AR/Real reality.
 Since I discovered PyTorch one and a half year ago, I've used it in many projects.
 I have trained LSTMs for predicting scores of yelp reviews, bult GANs and VAEs for image generation systems.
 I have trained gaze prediction systems in Torch at Tobii, even though my current project uses TensorFlow, and I have done some other minor projects and prototypes in it.

 # Practical info
 This is a small informal introduction to PyTorch.
 I will refer a lot to TensorFlow for comparisons as it is the current market leader.
 Pleas ask any questions as we go.

+So the first question we need to ask ourselves before digging down is, why do we even need a library for deep learning.
+What is it that makes deep learning hard?

 # Content #1: Basics - fantastic gradients and where to find them (or from Numpy to Torch)
 _Going from building a neural network in numpy to doing the same thing in Torch, emphasize that the only real difference is that the gradients are easier to get and you can do stuff on the gpu_
 _Nag about how some deep learning frameworks (TensorFlow, TF.js, CNTK etc.) hide gradients from you.
 This is a bad abstraction, since gradients are the one thing (litteraly the ONE THING, except for some linear algebra and stuff of course) you need to build amazing neural networks_

 # Content #2: Building complex models - best practices and utilities
+_Go through modules, optimizers, data loaders and existing models_

 # Content #3: Going crazy, try doing this in tensorflow
 _Show what you get with the freedom of torch.
 Candidate: FC network with random depth and masked out gradients_
 # Content #4: Making it real, going C++ and/or distributed